pbanavara/pbanavara.github.io/_posts/2022-09-25-gdp-inflation.md

 #### Conclusion

-I hope I was able to distill this without forgetting much.
-I personally became more bullish on India after listening to this lecture, simply because we have 3 ingredients for growth that no other country has
+Even though I read quite a lot on stocks, bonds, interest rates etc, I never paid attention to the fundamentals.
+In that regard, this was an eye opening session.I personally became more bullish on India after listening to this lecture, simply because we have 3 ingredients for growth that no other country has

-* A growing working population - 500M people under the age of 27
+* Rising productivity due to a growing working population - 500M people under the age of 27.
-* Entrepreneurial spirit - (This is subjective, but it's there nonetheless)
+* Entrepreneurial spirit - (This is subjective, but it's there nonetheless).
-* The 30% savings investment rate
+* The 30% savings investment rate in the GDP equation fueling consistent growth year over year.

 The fourth one which is also probably going to work in our favour